danij1990/mullingar-hiking/README.md

 The most difficult part of this project was making the site responsive to smaller screen sizes.
 I used a few different outlets for ideas, and then I utilized dev tools with the information I had to tweak my project.

-Here are some links to videos that helped me.
+Here are some links to videos that helped me with my Home Page.

 Kevin Powell : 5 simple tips to making responsive layouts the easy way https://www.youtube.com/watch?v=VQraviuwbzU&t=365s